WenshuaiJiangCorn/sl-experiment-wj/README.md

 **Note!** This feature requires that both log files are formatted according to the available Sun lab templates.
 Otherwise, the parsing algorithm will not behave as expected, leading to runtime failures.
 Additionally, both log files have to be pre-filled in advance, as the processing code is not allowed to automatically generate new table (log) rows.
-**Hint!** Currently, it is advised to pre-fill the data a month in-advance.
+**Hint!** Currently, it is advised to pre-fill the data a month in advance.
 Since most experiments last for at most a month, this usually covers the entire experiment period for any animal.

 ### Mesoscope-VR Assembly